-This aromatic Creamy Prawns with Chickpeas recipe is a dairy free, low fat dish that comes together in as little as 10 minutes!
-A quick and delicious dinner idea, best served with rice or quinoa.
+These aromatic, dairy free, creamy prawns with chickpeas and thai basil are a low fat dish that comes together in as little as 10 minutes!
+This quick and delicious dinner idea can be served with rice, quinoa, couscous or bulgur wheat.

 If you use Thai basil in your cooking then you know what a versatile, fantastic ingredient it is.
 It's got a lovely subtle aniseed flavour, ideal to use in Asian style dishes including coconut and seafood.

 That's why it is the perfect herb to accompany this quick and easy Creamy Prawns with Chickpeas recipe!

 This recipe uses cooked, peeled and ready-to-eat prawns rather than fresh, raw ones.
 The reason is that the ready-to-eat variety is simply easier to find.
 Plus they only need to be heated through so it's easier to avoid overcooking them.
 Overcooked prawns can have a tough, chewy texture.
 If you use raw prawns you might be tempted to cook them a bit too long.

 I know that prawns and shrimp are not exactly the same but they are pretty similar.
 So if you are wondering whether you could use large shrimp instead of the prawns the answer is - yes!

 You might also like this Easy Greek Shrimp Saganaki.